 FIBI's recurring profitability is moderate but stable, supported by the bank's strong presence in niche markets (see Profile section), which coupled with high customer satisfaction have resulted in consistent credit and revenue growth in recent years.
 Continued cost-reduction initiatives have driven significant operating efficiency gains for FIBI and closed the gap with peers, paving the way for higher sustainable profitability and strengthening its ability to adapt and resist growing competition and its resiliency at times of stress.
-The bank's reported cost-to-income ratio improved to 45% in the first six months of 2024, from 51% in 2022 and levels exceeding 60% in prior years.
+The bank's reported cost-to-income ratio improved to 44% in 2024, from 51% in 2022 and levels exceeding 60% in prior years.